lucagioacchini/deep-q-learning-snake/README.md

 # Deep Q-Learning Applied to the Snake Arcade Game
-Implementation of a Deep Q-Learning neural network able to automatically play the Snake arcade game.
+This repo contains the codes implementing a playground for a Deep Q-Learning neural network to automatically play the Snake arcade game.

 ## Structure of This Repo
 The repository is organized as follow: